Har Zion Temple: Founding and Wynnefield (1922–1976)

 The synagogue's Hebrew school outgrew its basement classrooms in 1928 and moved into a nearby building.
 The community paid off its mortgage in 1930.
 In October 1937, Har Zion's Men's Club started a volunteer staffed free lending library with 3,000 titles in circulation.
 On May 21, 1939, more than 1,000 attended the dedication of new entrance doors and memorial windows at which Rabbi Greenberg, Rabbi Levinthal, and Rabbi Judah Goldin all spoke.

+The congregation introduced the Har Zion Institute for Adult Education in November 1941 with 200 individuals registered for fifteen courses.
+The initial instructors included Solomon Grayzel, William Chomsky, and Rabbi Greenberg.

 Rabbi David A. Goldstein succeeded Rabbi Greenberg in 1946 and would serve until 1969.
 Rabbi Goldstein was installed on December 14, 1947, with Jewish Theological Seminary president Dr. Louis Finkelstein delivering the installation address.
 On September 1, 1949, Rabbi Herman Grossman assumed the position of assistant rabbi for the congregation following 18-months of service as a chaplain at Keesler Field, Biloxi, Mississippi.

 On February 11, 1947, a fire that started under the pulpit and spread quickly to the auditorium, destroyed much of the sanctuary's interior including its Torah scrolls and organ, and the stained glass windows buckled in the heat.
 The 300 Hebrew school students in the building exited and there were no injuries.
 Damage was estimated at $250,000.
 Har Zion rebuilt its sanctuary in 1948 under Rabbi Greenberg's leadership with an auditorium, gym, community center, and day school to make Har Zion a model of the American postwar "synagogue center'.
 Har Zion would grow to 1,800 members under Rabbi Greenberg's stewardship.
 Greenberg encouraged the synagogue's scholar-in-residence program, welcoming first Nahum Sarna during his tenure at Gratz College in the 1950s and then Chaim Potok from 1959 to 1963.

-Har Zion members were instrumental in the founding of multiple Philadelphia Jewish organizations and institutions.
+Har Zion members in general, and Rabbi Goldstein specifically were instrumental in the founding of multiple Philadelphia Jewish organizations and institutions.